phani-training/Starmark-Training/Dotnet Programming/Assignments.md

 U should create the instance of the Component and call those functions in the Main to test. <br/>
 Test the code with different kinds of data and observe the results

+### Arrays and Coding Assignments

+- Write a program that takes an array as argument, it should display the transpose matrix format of the array
+- Write a program in C# Sharp to find sum of rows and display the sum as a new column for a Matrix
+- Write a C#  program to display the date of past and future fifteen years of a specified date.
+/*
+ * Base Date:        2/29/2016
+ *
+ 1 year(s) ago:        2/28/2015
+ 2 year(s) ago:        2/28/2014
+ 3 year(s) ago:        2/28/2013
+ 4 year(s) ago:        2/29/2012
+ 5 year(s) ago:        2/28/2011
+ */

+- Write a program in C# Sharp to count a total number of alphabets, digits and special characters in a string.
+- Write a program in C# to read a sentence and replace lowercase characters by uppercase and vice-versa.